 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Statements.
 The new standard requires that expected credit losses relating to financial assets measured on an amortized cost basis and available-for-sale debt securities be recorded through an allowance for credit losses.
 It also limits the amount of credit losses to be recognized for available-for-sale debt securities to the amount by which carrying value exceeds fair value and also requires the reversal of previously recognized credit losses if fair value increases.
-As an emerging growth company, the Company expects to delay adoption until January 1, 2023 and is evaluating the impact that the adoption of ASU 2016-13 will have on its consolidated financial statements.
+The standard will be effective for the Company effective December 31, 2021 and the Company believes that the adoption of this standard will not have a material impact on its consolidated financial statements.